mxnurmi/modeling-pilot-mental-state/README.md

 Modeling tools
 ==============

-The modeling code can be ran from the ./runner.py file, with the run() function.
-The run function has three alternative ways it can be used to produce results of the RL agent's behaviour
+The modeling code can be ran from the agent_runner.py file, through the `run()` function.
+The `run` function has three alternative ways it can be used to produce results of the RL agent's behaviour:

 In the first case we can use the agent to produce a real-time visualization of it running in the given task environment: